She persevered through a winding 4 year journey to finally purchase a home.

 A single mom invested in her community finds a place her boys can call home.

-Denver natives find a place for their family to land in Pasadena.
+Denver natives find a place for their growing family to land in Pasadena.

 Two creatives called to make a big move for their family and their future.